SherineAwad/gatkVariantCalling/README.md

 This is a GATK variant calling snakemake pipeline written by Sherine Awad.

-To run the pipeline, eidt the config file to match your sample names, your reference genome then:
+To run the pipeline, edit the config file to match your sample names, your reference genome then:

     snakemake -jn